 "The reason everyone’s talking about headless is that the architecture allows the separation of commerce functionality and performance from the user experience, enabling companies to provide the best of breed shopping experiences to their customers."

-Headless Commerce vs Traditional
+Headless Commerce vs Traditional Commerce

-Easily scale to reach new touchpoints –
+Headless commerce let you easily scale to reach new touchpoints

 Frontend developers can pull content from backend systems with the API and use frameworks as they see fit for delivery and layout.